Application

 Builder

-Using App::new or App::with_backend creates a builder object that can further be used set up how the application will be constructed.
-For example, you can change the terminal size, colors, font, etc using this object.
-Keep in mind that not all settings apply for each terminal, and using the wrong configuration might led to an initialization error.
-Curently, the Builder supports the following methods:
+Using App::new or App::with_backend creates a builder object that can further be used to set up how the application will be constructed.
+For example, you can change the terminal size, colors, font, etc. using this object.
+Keep in mind that not all settings apply to each terminal, and using the wrong configuration might lead to an initialization error.
+Currently, the Builder supports the following methods:

 .size(terminal_size)to set up a terminal size.title(terminal_title)to set up a terminal title.desktop(custom_desktop)if you want to use a custom desktop instead of the default one.single_window()if you want a single window application.app_bar()to enable the application top app bar.command_bar()to enable the application command bar.theme(custom_theme)to set up a custom theme or another predefined theme.
-Read more on themes in section Themes.timers_count(count)to set up the number of timers that can be used in the application (if not specified the default value is 4).log_file(path,append)to set up a log file where logs will be displayed.
+Read more on themes in the Themes section..timers_count(count)to set up the number of timers that can be used in the application (if not specified the default value is 4).log_file(path,append)to set up a log file where logs will be displayed.
 This option will only be valid in debug mode.
 Once the file was specified, any call to log! macro will be recorded in that file..color_schema(enabled)if set this flag will try to use the terminal color schema, otherwise it will use AppCUI predefined values (e.g. forColor::DarkBluewill useRGB(0,0,128)).
-This flag is enabled by default..restore_screen(enabled)if set the backend will attemp to restore the original screen status (content, cursor postion, etc) as it was before the application started.
+This flag is enabled by default..restore_screen(enabled)if set the backend will attempt to restore the original screen status (content, cursor position, etc.) as it was before the application started.
 This option is enabled by default.
 Keep in mind that not all backends have this kind of support.

-A typical example of using this settings is as follows:
+A typical example of using these settings is as follows:

 .app_bar() // top application bar should be enabled